mohsin1708/demo-scenario-repo/Terraform/Readme.md

 Terraform template.

 Explanation:
-I will use data source "azurerm_key_vault_secret" to get the store value in key vault.I will provide the secret key and vault URI to get the secret value of admin password and the same password I can use at VM creation configuration: like this (admin_password      = "${data.azurerm_key_vault_secret.test.value}).
+ - I will use data source "azurerm_key_vault_secret" to get the store value in key vault.
+ - I will provide the secret key and vault URI to get the secret value of admin password and the same password I can use at VM creation configuration: like this (admin_password      = "${data.azurerm_key_vault_secret.test.value}).
-You can check in main.tf , I am using the same scenario.
+ - Kindly check in main.tf , I am using the same scenario.